LogtalkDotOrg/logtalk3/manuals/_sources/userman/nomenclature.rst.txt

    Logtalk does not support nested classes.

 **static member**
    Logtalk does not support a ``static`` keyword.
-But the equivalent to static members can be declared in a class metaclass.
+But the equivalent of static members can be declared in a class metaclass.

 **template**